ballerburg9005/android-tvbox-2-linux-pc-and-server/fastest-way-to-run-any-distro.md

 mkdir storage
 ```

-Finally you should also change /etc/fstab , so that it reflects the correct uuids or labels.
+Finally you should also change /etc/fstab , so that it reflects the new uuids or labels.

 On the first partition (LIBREELEC), create the file "post-sysroot.sh", with the following content: